the-inkwell/gradle-tools/README.md

 ## TODO

-Some project files still need to be changed so that their predefined values can be changed a bit more easily (specifically for non dolby.io project integration)
+Some project files still need to be changed so that their predefined values can be changed a bit more easily :

 - **publishing** The script should make the various optionals
 - **sonarqube** make the prefix as a variable from rootProject as well